 Improper exposure time settings can also result from an inaccurate evaluation of patient size and stature.
 The operator should use longer times for larger-than-average patients and shorter times for smaller-than-average patients.
 Usually one step up for large patients and one step down for small patients will be adequate adjustment for each periapical and/or bitewing.
 Failing to adjust exposure time will result in images that are either too light or too dark.
-Generally speaking child exposure time settings are lower than adult exposure time settings because of the child’s smaller size.
+Typically, child exposure time settings are lower than adult exposure time settings because of the child’s smaller size.

 Underexposed receptors result in images that are too light or low in density.
 Light images can also be caused by an increase in the source-object distance, or not placing the tubehead close enough to the patient's face during exposure.
-Exposure times are prescribed on the assumption that the tubehead is no more than 2 centimeters away from the face of the patient.
+Exposure times are based on the assumption that the tubehead is no more than 2 centimeters away from the face of the patient.
 Receptors can be underexposed if the exposure switch is not activated for the indicated or correct length of time.
 In other words, the clinician let go of the exposure button too soon.
 Overexposure results in a high-density or dark image.
 The causes include improper exposure factor settings or improper assessment of patient size and stature.

-When using digital image receptors, the density can be adjusted by specific enhancement features of the computer software program.
+When using digital image receptors, the density can be adjusted by specific density enhancement features of the computer software program.
 However, images that are too light or low in density make it difficult to visualize the differences in structures and typically cannot be improved by software adjustments.4 Digital images that are dark or high in density can usually be salvaged by software adjustments in density unless the image appears totally black.4 This adjustment in density should be accomplished prior to printing or archiving the image.
 Extreme under or overexposure by necessity will result in retakes, thus exposing the patient to unnecessary radiation.

-Double exposure of rigid digital receptors is not possible but phosphor plate receptors can be double-exposed just like film.
+Double exposure of rigid digital receptors is not possible, but phosphor plate receptors can be double-exposed just like film.

 Poor Image Definition/Sharpness

 Poor image definition or resolution can be the result of patient movement, receptor movement, and/or vibration of the x-ray tubehead.
 Movement has been discussed previously.
-Receptor movement may occur when the receptor is not properly stabilized in the mouth or when the patient moves the receptor because it feels uncomfortable.
+Receptor movement may occur when the device is not properly stabilized in the mouth or when the patient moves the receptor because it feels uncomfortable.

 To help prevent tubehead vibration or drifting, place the arm against the wall with the tubehead pointing down after each use.
 When the arm is fully extended for long periods of time, the joints can become weakened and fatigued, resulting in drifting and vibration.
 Tubeheads and arms should be professionally serviced if drifting and movement persist.

 Eyeglass frames or stems may appear in maxillary periapical radiographs of patients with large eyeglasses and/or when extreme vertical angulation is utilized.
 Glasses should be removed prior to radiographic procedures.
-Facial jewelry in the path of the x-ray beam should be removed as well to avoid unwanted artifacts and unnecessary retakes.
+Facial jewelry in the path of the x-ray beam should be removed as well to prevent unwanted artifacts and unnecessary retakes.